cboddy/i3-workspace-names-daemon/README.md

 pango-list
 ```

-To test if you properly installed all required fonts and the markup is valid, you can use the following command:
+To *test* if you properly installed all required fonts and the markup is valid, you can use the following command,
+assuming you installed the [file-icons](https://github.com/file-icons/icons/blob/master/charmap.md) or [all-the-icons](https://github.com/domtronn/all-the-icons.el/blob/master/data/data-fileicons.el) fonts (links are to the current page with codes that you need to put in the markup, not the homepage of the fonts):
 ```bash
 echo -e '<span font_desc="file-icons">\ue926</span>' | pango-view --markup /dev/stdin
 ```